feeefapp/storefront/hanot-template/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+QS105 in opensource e-commerce template for feeef.app platform.

 ## Getting Started

-First, run the development server:
+like any nextjs app, run the development server:

 ```bash
 npm run dev